Writers (web series): Production

 The series began as a short film Adam T Cottle directed as a college graduation project, starring David Thompson and Leah Sperring as two unnamed writers struggling with writer's block, which was released on YouTube in June 2014.
 Production on the series began shortly after.
 Initially planned as six fifteen-minute episodes, the episodes eventually reached the standard length for broadcast television.

-A second season launched on 6 February 2016, and concluded with a one-off special released on 22 June 2017.
-An additional episode, titled Writers: The Final Chapter, was announced with a trailer at the end of the special but was never released.
+A second season launched on 6 February 2016.
+Four episodes were released before the series went on a fifteen month hiatus in March 2016.
+The season concluded with a one-off special on 22 June 2017.
+An additional episode, titled Writers: The Final Chapter, composed of material from the planned two-part second season finale, was announced with a trailer at the end of the special but was never released.
+A third season was planned to conclude the series, but was later cancelled.

 In the UK, the first season was picked up for national broadcast by the Made Television network.
 The series debuted on 28 July 2015 with an hour-long premiere made of the original short and the first episode of season one.

+In a blog post marking the tenth anniversary of the second season's premiere, Adam T Cottle revealed that the season went through a troubled production owing to its limited budget and the busy schedules of its cast, resulting in a fifteen-month hiatus following the release of the fourth episode.
+The fifth episode was eventually recut to serve as a one-off special to conclude the season; the planned sixth and seventh episodes, a two-part story titled Daisy's Choice, were partially-shot but never completed.